The United Way of Norman's mission to unite and strengthen our community has volunteerism as a cornerstone to making real change.

 Volunteer Work Available

-Direct service involvement (playing with children); administrative; labor such as yard work, landscaping, cleaning inside and out of the house.
+Playing with children, clerical and administrative project labor such as yard work, landscaping, cleaning inside and out of the house, and special projects as needed.

 Restrictions